-However, seeing as how these jabs go into the bodies of human beings, many people are skeptical of the necessity for the Covid shots, especially their mandates.
-Those wary of the vaccine mandates and have outright refused them have ranged from nurses, doctors, business owners, and professional athletes.
+But because these jabs go into the bodies of human beings, many people are skeptical of the necessity for the COVID shots, and especially the mandates.
+Those wary of the vaccines who have outright refused them include nurses, doctors, business owners, and professional athletes.

-In America, while some athletes are being ostracized for refusing the Covid vaccine mandates, others are fighting to maintain their rights to bodily autonomy.
-World champions and Olympic medalists Kyle Dake and David Taylor have created a platform for athletes to come together to voice their uncertainties of the vaccine and advocate for themselves worldwide in their respective sports agencies through their organization called Athletes for Medical Freedom.
+In America, while some athletes are being ostracized for refusing the COVID vaccine, others are fighting to maintain their rights to bodily autonomy.
+World champions and Olympic medalists Kyle Dake and David Taylor have created a platform for athletes to come together to voice their concerns and advocate for themselves worldwide in their respective sports agencies through their organization called Athletes for Medical Freedom.

-So far, since January of 2021, over 200 athletes worldwide have died from covid vaccine-related side effects.
+Since January 2021, over 200 athletes worldwide have died from COVID-vaccine-related side effects.
 Many more have been severely injured.
-These numbers show the grim reality of the safety and effectiveness of these jabs.
-Yet, governments continue to display their disregard for lives, careers, and the bodily autonomy of adults to maintain and establish control through their fear-mongering of Covid.
+These numbers show the grim reality of the lack of safety and effectiveness of these jabs.
+Yet governments continue to display their disregard for lives, careers, and the bodily autonomy of adults to maintain and establish control through their fearmongering.

 The four integral aims of Athletes for Medical Freedom are:

 - Bodily autonomy

 At its core, Athletes for Medical Freedom is a way for other athletes to know that they are not alone.
 “You may be alone in your specific circle,” they say, “But in the grand scheme of things, there’s a lot of other people that believe what you believe.”